MysteryPancake/Cinematic-Bars/README.md

 # Cinematic-Bars
-The code for my Cinematic Bars addon can be all found here, and the actual addon is available here: [here](http://steamcommunity.com/sharedfiles/filedetails/?id=668681197).
+The code for my Cinematic Bars addon can be all found here, and the actual addon is available [here](http://steamcommunity.com/sharedfiles/filedetails/?id=668681197).

 It's really simple and doesn't need any explaining, really.